Vertical Integration: Definition, Examples, and Advantages

 Better Feedback

-Through vertical integration, companies can get immediate feedback on the performance of their supply chain operations.
+Through vertical integration, companies can get immediate feedback on the performance of their supply chain operations, which is one of the key vertical integration benefits.
 The information companies receive from their raw materials suppliers and distribution partners is also accurate as they receive it themselves.

 Coordination achieved by vertical integration helps a company to improve its response time by reducing the problems arising from delays in communication.
 Vertical integration also allows companies to increase their responsiveness to and flexibility concerning changes in their customer’s requirements or needs.